OpenWaterFoundation/owf-infomapper-poudre/web/README.md

 For example, published websites on Amazon S3 have a complete list of data files.

-**Because published content in the `dist` folder exist in the InfoMapper repository, appropriate `.gitignore` settings must be are defined in both repositories to avoid committing dynamic content.**
+**Because published content in the `dist` folder exist in the InfoMapper repository, appropriate `.gitignore` settings are defined in both repositories to avoid committing dynamic content.**